Skip to main content

 The retail industry in Latin America, a cross-company analysis:

-Walgreens Boots Alliance Corporation: this massive American multinational after merging with British titan Boots Alliance PLC about a handful of years ago bought the biggest pharmacy store chain in Latin America based then in Chile and known as Farmacias Ahumada S.A. or FASA while holding today a leading presence in Mexico besides Chile.
-As a consequence, Walgreen Boots Alliance wholly owns the largest pharmacy store chain in Mexico known as Farmacias Benavides S.A. de C.V. containing around 1,000 pharmacies dispersed throughout the Mexican geography.
+Walgreens Boots Alliance Corporation: this massive American multinational after merging with British titan Boots Alliance PLC about a handful of years ago bought one of the biggest pharmacy store chains in Latin America based then in Chile and known as Farmacias Ahumada S.A. or FASA while holding today a prominent presence in Mexico besides Chile.
+As a consequence, Walgreen Boots Alliance wholly owns the pharmacy store chain in Mexico known as Farmacias Benavides S.A. de C.V. containing around 1,000 pharmacies dispersed throughout the whole Mexican geography.
 In addition, the multinational pharmacy store chain owns approximately 500 pharmacies in Chile alone under its wholly-owned and namesake subsidiary widely known as Farmacias Ahumada.

 Casino-Guichard-Perrachon S.A.: this prominent French multinational and largest retailer worldwide in terms of number of stores dominates the market in both Colombia and Brazil.
 In fact, in Colombia the retailer controls Almacenes Éxito S.A. trading there and reporting over $ 8 billion a year in sales while containing around 800 grocery stores throughout the nation as well as possessing real estate operations in the form of indoor malls.
 In Brazil, on the other hand, the retailer controls Companhia Brasileira de Distribuição S.A. trading there as well as an ADR on the NYSE under the ticker symbol (CBD).
 Likewise, the latter reports close to $ 20 billion a year in consolidated sales now while possessing over 1,200 grocery stores across the nation through several local and popular banners including the flagship known as “Pão de Açúcar”.
 In addition, Companhia Brasileira de Distribuição controls the retailer Via Varejo S.A. trading in Brazil as well and specialized in the sale of home appliances, consumer electronics, furniture and computers while containing more than 900 stores with presence nationally.
 Moreover, the latter is an amalgamated entity combining the local operations of Companhia Brasileira de Distribuição in that segment of the industry with that of the Klein family and Lily Safra.
 Accordingly, the combination comes after the purchase of the emblematic Casas Bahia S.A. and Ponto Frío S.A. over a handful of years ago upon approval by Samuel Klein before his passing in 2014, a holocaust survivor from Poland who emigrated to Brazil after the war and considered to be the Sam Walton of Brazil.
 Casino-Guichard-Perrachon has a solid presence in Argentina and Uruguay as well.

 Carrefour S.A.: this massive French multinational has been retreating lately from the region after selling its local operations in Colombia to Cencosud S.A. comprising some 100 stores throughout the Colombian territory.
 Its local operations in Chile were also sold off after maintaining a small presence there.
-Nevertheless, the retailer counts some 300 grocery stores in Brazil as well as close to 600 grocery stores in Argentina alone through wholly-owned subsidiaries in each of these two countries while leading the grocer market in the latter one mentioned.
+Nevertheless, the retailer counts some 300 grocery stores in Brazil as well as close to 600 grocery stores in Argentina alone through wholly-owned subsidiaries in each of these two countries.

 Lojas Renner S.A.: second biggest department store chain in Brazil in terms of number of stores and specialized in the sale of clothing.
 Initially controlled by the Renner family of Brazil, JC Penney Corporation bought the company two decades ago and later sold it to several domestic and international investors piece by piece about a decade ago.
 Today, Lojas Renner is a listed Brazilian blue chip widely-held in Brazil while containing around 500 stores selling clothing under various formats and reporting more than $ 2 billion a year in sales.